decimasystems/NumberToWords/README.md

 # NumberToWords
-Transform numbers into letter for romanian language
+Transform numbers into letter for